 4. Bar Soap vs. Liquid Soap in Plastic Packaging

-Body wash and antibacterial soap are a wasteful option, especially with so many amazing unwrapped soaps available to us.
+Body wash and antibacterial soap are a wasteful option (unless you buy refillable), especially with so many amazing unwrapped soaps available to us.
 Check any health food store for unwrapped options – hand soap, body soap, and even shampoo – or choose a product that comes in recyclable or compostable paper.

 Where to Buy: Your local health food store or on Amazon

 5. Reusable Canvas Tote vs. Disposable Plastic Bags

 I absolutely love shopping with my reusable totes and baskets.
 In fact, my vintage wicker picnic basket is my favorite grocery shopping tool to date!
 Worried you’ll forget your reusable bag?
 Keep one in every vehicle, by the front door, and in your purse.

 Where to Buy: Port & Company Canvas Bottom Shopping Tote

 6. Stainless Steel Straw vs. Plastic Straws